 Once, I worked for a client on Upwork.
 He gave me his credit card details and even full access to the back end of his million dollars online business website.

-You know your skills but, It is not enough to be the best freelancer.
+You know your skills but understanding is not enough to be the best freelancer.
 You have to convince your clients that you are the right fit.

 You can see the complete list of categories below and be specific as much as possible when you select a skill test.

 I have never been afraid to fail.
 That is why I’m here today.
 You should not too.
 If you have failed a test, nobody sees your results but you.
 You can hide your failed tests from clients.

-However, my advice is, never take those tests if you do not want to pass.
-Those tests are not for play with.
-You know why?
-Even if the failed tests are hidden, results are there forever.
+Do you know why?
+Even if the failed tests are hidden, the results are there forever.
 We never know what changes will happen on Upwork in the future.

 Don’t try to sell yourself too much from your cover letters.
-You should write polished and professional one.
+You should write a polished and professional one.
 Not very long or very short.

 It is an awful practice.
 You have to write a specific one for each and every job you apply.
-At least make few changes before sending it out.
+At least make a few changes before sending it out.

 You are doing business.
 Keep that in mind from the very first day.
 Business needs promotion.
 People won’t find you until you promote yourself.

-Create your own website.
-You might think that you don’t know web designing or how to code.
-I know nothing about coding or web design but, I could set up this blog on my own.
+You might think that you don’t know web design or how to code.
+I don’t know anything about coding or web design, but I could set up this blog on my own.

 Don’t apply for their jobs.

-• Client must have experience on Upwork (hired/paid before)
+- some experience on Upwork (hired/paid earlier)

-• At least 4.5 stars out of 5
+- at least 4.5 stars out of 5

 Money is not the most important thing for a beginner.
-If you want to be the best freelancer, you should focus on having an excellent profile at first.
+If you want to be the best freelancer, you should first focus on building an excellent profile with good feedback.

-Don’t ask an upfront payment if you want to be the best freelancer.
-You have to trust people and focus on having a positive feedback with five stars in the end.
+Don’t ask for an upfront payment if you want to be the best freelancer.
+You have to trust people and focus on having positive feedback with five stars in the end.

 Consider how you give the best quality service and pricing up.
 Go cheap is not the right business plan.